Fannie Lou Hamer: Tributes

-A 2012 collection of suites by trumpeter and composer Wadada Leo Smith, who grew up in segregated Mississippi, Ten Freedom Summers includes "Fannie Lou Hamer and the Mississippi Freedom Democratic Party, 1964" as one of its 19 suites.
-A picture book about Hamer's life, Voice of Freedom: Fannie Lou Hamer, Spirit of the Civil Rights Movement, was written by Carole Boston Weatherford; it won a Coretta Scott King Award.
+Ten Freedom Summers, a 2012 collection of suites by trumpeter and composer Wadada Leo Smith, who grew up in segregated Mississippi, includes "Fannie Lou Hamer and the Mississippi Freedom Democratic Party, 1964" as one of its 19 suites.
+Carole Boston Weatherford wrote a picture book about Hamer's life, Voice of Freedom: Fannie Lou Hamer, Spirit of the Civil Rights Movement; it won a Coretta Scott King Award.
 Hamer is also one of 28 civil rights icons depicted on the Buffalo, New York Freedom Wall.
-And a quote from Hamer's speech at the 1964 Democratic National Convention is carved on one of the eleven granite columns at the Civil Rights Garden in Atlantic City, where the convention was held.
+A quotation from her speech at the 1964 Democratic National Convention is carved on one of the eleven granite columns at the Civil Rights Garden in Atlantic City, where the convention was held.

-Fannie Lou Hamer Freedom High School was formed in the Bronx, New York, with a focus on humanities and social justice.

-In 2017 the Fannie Lou Hamer Black Resource Center opened at the University of California at Berkeley.
+In 2017, the Fannie Lou Hamer Black Resource Center opened at the University of California at Berkeley.

 In 2018, the Mississippi Democratic Party's Jefferson-Jackson Dinner fundraiser was renamed the Hamer-Winter Dinner in honor of Hamer and former governor William Winter.

-The third annual Women's March, held in Atlantic City, New Jersey on January 19, 2019, was dedicated to Hamer's life and legacy.
+The third annual Women's March, held in Atlantic City, New Jersey, on January 19, 2019, was dedicated to Hamer's life and legacy.
 Several hundred people attended, representing many organizations.
-Several students from Fannie Lou Hamer Freedom High School attended despite a state of emergency declared by New Jersey Governor Murphy due to an impending snowstorm.
+Several students from Fannie Lou Hamer Freedom High School attended despite a state of emergency declared by New Jersey Governor Phil Murphy due to an impending snowstorm.

+Cheryl L. West wrote the play Fannie: The Music and Life of Fannie Lou Hamer, which premiered at the Actors Theatre of Louisville in 2022 as part of a co-production shared among Kenny Leon's True Colors Theatre Company, the August Wilson African American Cultural Center, City Theatre Company, and DEMASKUS Theater Collective.

+The band Chairman Dances' song "Fannie Lou Hamer" describes Hamer's bus journey to Indianola, Mississippi, to register voters.

 The gardener and podcaster Colah B. Tawkin cites Hamer as inspiration.

+On August 20, 2024, Mississippi Governor Tate Reeves unveiled a historic marker for the Mississippi Freedom Trail at the Atlantic City site of the 1964 Democratic National Convention, honoring Hamer's work advocating for an integrated delegation at the convention.